 A need for pragmatism dosed with a shift in perception

 Solving the housing affordability crisis requires the right policies at the right time.
-But it is crucial not to adopt the standard blueprint one-size-fits-all approach.
-The Austrian case described in this article has to be interpreted within its historic context.
-Faced with a dramatic housing crisis during and in the aftermath of the First World War, the government introduced a strict rent control policy that had a disincentivising effect on the private development of rental buildings.
-Over time, the policy encouraged a decrease in land prices, spurring land acquisitions by local authorities, and paving the way for a large investment in social housing (Condon, 2018).
+But it is crucial not to adopt a one-size-fits-all approach.
+The aforementioned Austrian case has to be understood within its historic context.
+Faced with a dramatic housing crisis after the First World War, the government introduced a strict rent control policy which disincentivised private development of rental buildings.
+Over time, the policy encouraged a decrease in land prices, spurring land acquisitions by local authorities, thereby paving the way for a large investment in social housing (Condon, 2018).

-But while the shift in public perception may only happen in the long run, the Vienna example at least demonstrates the existence of policies incentivising the adoption of a new paradigm in which social housing is not perceived as a fallback solution for more deprived citizens.
-The objective here is not to copy the Vienna experience verbatim—or any other experience for that matter— but to identify the flaws in our modern systems, consider all possible solutions, and adapt them in an effort to close this pressing housing gap.
+Whilst a shift in public perception may only happen in the long run, the Vienna example at least demonstrates the existence of policies incentivising the adoption of a new paradigm in which social housing is not perceived as a fallback solution for more deprived citizens.
+The objective here is not to copy Vienna’s initiative(s) verbatim—or any other initiatives for that matter— but to identify the flaws in our modern systems, consider all possible solutions, and adapt them in an effort to close the housing gap.
 Because, as the saying goes in the development field… a successful country is not one in which the deprived own cars, but in which the wealthy use public transportation.